Spiritual Life and Our Shadow

 In modern times so much of our spirituality can be seen as being 'in the heights,' seeking ‘the light’ you might say.
 In our eagerness to become more aware, more ‘Godly’, we've only looked up.
 Jung called this ‘sun-like’ consciousness and it dominates Western Christianity.
 We've lost contact with the 'lower worlds' - with our passions, instincts, sexuality, desires.
 Indeed, as Professor Diarmaid MacCulloch so ably showed in his recent BBC TV series ‘Sex and the Church,’ Christianity, in particular, has deeply struggled in its relationship to aspects of being human such as sex and instinctual passion.

 Often in modern times the Judeo-Christian orientation carries the fear that our 'lower half' represents original sin, our unworthiness, our shameful evil impulses.
 Under early Greek influence, particularly Platonism, we've separated off our body, with all its instinctual needs, from our soul - a separation unrecognisable to Old Testament theology.
-We have grown a religious culture of 'light' that banishes the 'dark side.'
+We have grown a religious culture of 'light' that banishes the 'dark side' and we have lost touch with the spiritual journey of descent.
 Yet the dark side is not eliminated simply by being denied and banished, and true 'soul' can be found in our depths, where we find our sense of vitality and aliveness.

 Also, hidden within our Shadow can be the ‘hidden treasure’ of positive qualities and potential we need but have disowned for some reason, and are frightened of possessing.
 Distorted notions (from childhood, society or from particular religious contexts) of the unacceptability of certain qualities can mean we’ve buried potentially helpful, beneficial aspects of ourselves as well - often qualities such as strength and assertiveness for women; vulnerability and softness for men.
 Although, thankfully, these gender biases are breaking down in contemporary times.